 In traditional processing of metals, a standard method to improve the quality of the metal is to heat it up to high temperatures, then slowly cool it down.
 Sometimes this is done in repetitive cycles.
-This method is called annealing (in Finnish "hehkutus", "lämpökäsittely", "karkaisu" or "mellotus").
-What physically roughly speaking happens when this is carried out is that the annealing removes defects from the crystal.
+This method is called annealing

+- In Finnish this is variously translated as "hehkutus", "lämpökäsittely", "karkaisu" or "mellotus".
+Most times "hehkutus" is the most appropriate - What physically (very roughly) speaking happens when this is carried out is that the annealing removes defects from the crystal.
 Thus the average potential energy per atom is decreased during the annealing.